 8-colour format: the 8 available colours are black, red, green, brown, blue, magenta, cyan and white.

-16-colour format: the 8 additional available colours are grey, lt-magenta, lt-green, hi-white, lt-blue, lt-red, lt-cyan and yellow.
+16-colour format: the 8 additional available colours are grey, and yellow.

+It-magenta, It-green, hi-white, It-blue, It-red, It-cyan